-If you don't want to propose empty handed, one idea is to pop the Q with a 'token' ring.
+If you're ready to take the plunge, but don't want to propose empty handed, one idea is to pop the big Q with a 'token' ring.

 What constitutes a 'token' ring?